Transfer DNA binary system: Binary vector

+The combination of these components makes binary vectors versatile and effective tools for plant genetic engineering, allowing researchers to modify and amplify plasmids efficiently in E. coli before introducing them into Agrobacterium for plant transformations.

 Representative series of binary vectors are listed below.

 Vir helper plasmid

 The vir helper plasmid contains the vir genes that originated from the Ti plasmid of Agrobacterium.
 These genes code for a series of proteins that cut the binary vector at the left and right border sequences, and facilitate transfer and integration of T-DNA to the plant's cells and genomes, respectively.

 Several vir helper plasmids have been reported, and common Agrobacterium strains that include vir helper plasmids are: